DigitalSurvival/Stage7/docs/configuration_options.md

   Parameters:
-    device — the device to format (such as /dev/hda2 or /dev/sdb4). fs     — the filesystem to use (such as ext2, ext3, or swap).
+    device — the device to format (such as /dev/hda2 or /dev/sdb4). fs     — the filesystem to use (such as ext2, ext3, btrfs, or swap).

 mountfs — Mounts a filesystem.